Gin549/episodic-memory-pers/README.md

 **Cecilia Berti s328490, Alessia Manni s331377, Shakti Rathore s328222**<br />

 **Step 4_2**<br />
--In this folder you can find the tests done on the NLQ task, using VSLNet and VSLBase <br />
+-In this folder you can find the tests done on the NLQ task, using VSLNet and VSLBase. <br />
 -For both we tested Omnivore and EgoVLP features. <br />